wso2/docs-is/en/includes/guides/organization-management/invite-parent-organization-users.md

 {% endif %}

 In order to disable sending email notifications internally from {{ product_name }}, `manageNotificationsInternally` property can be set to false in Parent Organization's User Invitation API.
-Next, the following sample request can be used to obtain the confirmation code without sending email notifications.
+The following sample request can be used to obtain the confirmation code without sending email notifications.

    ``` bash